 The Department of Art and Art History offers over $20,000 in merit-based awards for undergraduate and graduate students that are made possible through the generosity of donors.

 Requirements include creating an independent research project and presenting it for oral defense.
-Departmental Honors requires an overall grade point average of 3.3 in the major.
+Departmental Honors requires a minimum cumulative GPA of 3.3.
 For General Honors, the Honors Program offers special seminars for students whose G.P.A. is 3.3 or higher as part of the General Honors requirements.
 Students interested in graduating with honors should contact their departmental representative during their Junior year.
 The Honors Program application information including deadlines and additional details can be found at Arts & Sciences Honors Program.

 Art & Art History Department contacts are: